RegulatoryGenomicsGroup/chicdiff/README.md

 Chicdiff takes advantage of Capture Hi-C parameters learned by the Chicago pipeline, and requires that the data for each replicate of each condition be processed by Chicago first.
 Please refer to the [Chicago bitbucket page](http://www.bitbucket.org/chicagoTeam/chicago) for details on using this pipeline.

-A preprint describing Chicdiff is [available on bioRxiv](https://doi.org/10.1101/526269).
+A paper describing Chicdiff is [available here](https://doi.org/10.1093/bioinformatics/btz450): Cairns / Orchard / Malysheva & Spivakov.
+Chicdiff: a computational pipeline for detecting differential chromosomal interactions in Capture Hi-C data.
+Bioinformatics.
+2019.
+AOP: btz450.

 This repository contains the following folders: